GoogleCloudPlatform/marketing-analytics-jumpstart/README.md

 ## Installation Permissions and Privileges
 - [ ] Google Analytics Property Editor or Owner
 - [ ] Google Ads Reader
-- [ ] Project Owner for GCP Project
+- [ ] Project Owner* for a Google Cloud Project
 - [ ] GitHub or GitLab account priviledges for repo creation and access token.
 [Details](https://cloud.google.com/dataform/docs/connect-repository)

+**Note:** Project Owner for a Google Cloud Project is only required to speed up the deployment process.
+Consult this [guide]() for a more fine-grained permission list, not including the Owner role, to adhere to your company policies.

 ## Installation